pombredanne/EDGE-2/doc/day01.md

 echo win32 builds && prj\premake5 vs2015 && msbuild ee.sln /m /p:FS=true /verbosity:minimal
 ```

-Tip: 32-bit builds will trigger an error and stop the build on purpose.
-Comment it out if you want to.
-This is to ensure that the 64-bit build is always in good shape.
+Tip: 64-bit builds are the main supported architecture.
+32-bit builds will trigger an error and stop the build on purpose; to generate 32-bit builds, comment out the line from the source.

 ### Regenerating git.hpp